cornell-zhang/catalyst2018/lab1/README.md

 *Critical Thinking Questions*: What do you think would happen if we used a resistor with higher resistance?
 What do you think would happen if we used a resistor with lower resistance?
 What would happen if we put two resistors in series or in parallel?

 #### Part 1.B Experiment with Inverters
 In this part, we will be working with PMOS and NMOS transistors.
 PMOS stands for P-type Metal Oxide Semiconductor.
 P-type semiconductors contain a larger concentration of holes (elements that can recieve electrons) as opose to electrons while N-type semiconductors are the opposite.
-These transistors are also called MOSFET (MOS Field Effect Transistor) which means that it has a "gate" that controls the current flowing through it.
+These transistors are also called MOSFETs (MOS Field Effect Transistor).
+One defining property is that it has a "gate" that controls the current flowing through it.
 These transistors act as switches whose behavior is determined by input voltage when the VDD and GND are kept constant.
-When the input voltage exceeds a certain threshhold, the MOSFET will change and allow current to flow through it or prevent current from flowing through it.
+When the input voltage exceeds a certain threshhold, the MOSFET will regulate current flow through it from acting as an open circuit or a short circuit.
 Thus, combinations of NMOS and PMOS can make many different types of logic gates.

 Here's a summary.
-PMOS and NMOS are complementary!
+Remember, PMOS and NMOS are complementary!

 PMOS:
 - Closed when input is low